-Benefits of Training at The French Culinary Institute
+Benefits of Training at The International Culinary Center

 For training in classical French cooking at a flexible pace, The French Culinary Institute at the International Culinary Center in New York City is a great option.
-Accredited by the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT), the school’s immersion approach makes it possible to complete full training programs in six to nine months, rather than the two years it takes at most other culinary schools.
+Accredited by the Accrediting Commission of Career Schools & Colleges (ACCS), the school’s immersion approach makes it possible to complete full training programs in six to nine months, rather than the two years it takes at most other culinary schools.
 Unlike traditional culinary degrees, FCI offers both traditional and innovative programs for chefs and cooks at the amateur, career, and advanced levels.

 From Amateur to Advanced